grame-cncm/faust/architecture/api/doc/iOS.md

 # Faust iOS API

 This API allows to interact with a Faust object and its associated audio engine on iOS at a high level.
-The idea is that all the audio part of the app is implemented in Faust allowing developers to focus on the design of the app itself.
+The idea is that all the audio part of the app is implemented in Faust allowing developers to focus on the design of the application itself.

 For more details on how to create iOS apps from scratch using this tool, check the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api) or the [*Adding Faust Real-Time Audio Support to iOS Apps Tutorial*](https://ccrma.stanford.edu/~rmichon/faustTutorials/#adding-faust-real-time-audio-support-to-ios-apps).